 It’s also not “about the tools.”
-One reason why I want to have a more common definition or even manifesto of DevOps is that the risk of having various sub-definitions increases the risk that people will implement the processes or tools of DevOps without the principles in mind, which is definitely an antipattern.
+One reason why I want to have a more common definitionof DevOps is that the risk of having various confusing and poorly structured definitions increases the risk that people will pass by the “theory” and implement the processes or tools of DevOps without the principles in mind, which is definitely an antipattern.

 Agile practitioners would tell you that just starting to work in iterations without initiating meaningful collaboration is likely to not work out real well.
 There are some teams at companies I’ve worked for that adopted some of the methods and/or tools of agile but not its principles, and the results were suboptimal.
 Sure, a tool can be useful in Agile (or DevOps), but if you don’t know how to use it then it’s like giving an assault weapon to an untrained person.

 But in the end, fretting about “tools shouldn’t be called DevOps” is misplaced.
 Is poker planning “agile” in the sense that doing it magically gets you Agile?
 No. But it is a common tool used in various agile methodologies, so calling it an “agile tool” is appropriate.
 Similarly, just because DevOps is not just a sum of the tools doesn’t mean that tools specifically designed to run systems in accordance with a DevOps mindset aren’t valuable.
 (There are certainly a bunch of tools that seem specifically designed to prevent it!)